23jonathan23/23jonathan23/README.md

 Lover of cutting edge technologies and passionate about learning, I have a solid knowledge base in Functional Programming and Object Oriented, Node.js, Javascript, Typescript, HTML, CSS, React, Next.js, APIRest, SQL and NoSQL.

+I am currently studying software architecture and venturing into C # using ASP.NET Core.

 Call me for a ☕ and let's exchange some ideas. 🚀